 - Early Childhood Education & Care (ECEC) Providers -

-- Coaches of children aged 2-8 years -
+- Coaches of children aged birth-8 years -

 - Parents -

 Time to complete: Approximately 3-4 hours

 Six online modules (each modules takes approximately 30 minutes to complete) are contained in the role-specific Certificate of Physical Literacy.
 Three different courses are available targeted to; teachers and support staff working in Primary Schools, educators and carers working in Early Childhood Education and Care services, and Coaches.
 Participants need to complete all six modules to gain a Certificate of Physical Literacy.
 Additional modules to help provide ongoing learning opportunities will be made available to members as part of your ongoing membership benefits.

 This online physical literacy course provides participants the opportunity to gain the theoretical knowledge on the importance of physical literacy and its associated constructs, including the latest research in this area as well as practical experience in applying this knowledge in the setting they work in, whether it be school, ECEC centre sporting club or at home.
 Additionally, participants will gain hands-on experience in assessing the movement skills of children and developing and implementing session plans to help children gain the confidence, skills, knowledge, and motivation to be physically literate.

 Authors: Professor Dawne Clark, Mount Royal University, A/Professor Hayley Christian, UWA